codextj/TQPython/README.md

     pip install TQapis

-you can see more information on this package at https://pypi.org/project/TQapis Next, download/clone the python code from here.
+You can see more information about this package at https://pypi.org/project/TQapis

+Next, download/clone the python code from here.